 Eligibility varies based upon program area:

 - Fire Prevention and Safety Activity (FP&S) - Fire departments; and national, regional, state, local, tribal and non-profit organizations that are recognized for their experience and expertise in fire prevention and safety programs and activities.
 Both Private and public non-profit organizations are eligible to apply for funding this activity.
-For-profit organizations, federal agencies, and individuals are not eligible to receive a FP&S Grant Award under the FP&S Activity.
+For-profit organizations, federal agencies, and individuals are not eligible for funding in this category.

 - Firefighter Safety Research and Development Activity (R&D) - National, state, local, Native American Tribal, and non-profit organizations, such as academic (i.e. universities), public health, occupational health, and injury prevention institutions.
 Both private and public non-public organizations are eligible to apply for funding in this activity.

-Applications were to be submitted by May 6, 2016.
+Applications are to be submitted by May 19, 2017.
 A similar deadline is anticipated annually.